Chen Duxiu: Political engagement and the May Fourth Incident

-Despite an initial pledge to avoid direct political involvement when founding New Youth, Chen soon became embroiled in political activities.
+In founding New Youth, Chen declared that the journal would avoid direct political involvement, a stance he maintained until 1919.
+He believed that political change was futile without a prior transformation in culture and consciousness, arguing in 1916 that "politics produced only tyranny" in the absence of a "spirit of constitutional government".
+Nevertheless, he remained politically active.
 In the spring of 1916, he suspended publication of New Youth to assist Zhang Shizhao in an anti–Yuan Shikai military council in Guangdong.
 After Yuan's death, he participated in organizing a constitutional assembly in Shanghai.
 His views on China's involvement in World War I shifted with the political currents, initially praising German anti-imperialism, then supporting China's entry on the Allied side, and finally criticizing Prime Minister Duan Qirui's government for using the war to consolidate power.

-In December 1918, Chen, along with Li Dazhao, began publishing the Weekly Critic (每周评论 (Měizhōu Pínglùn)), a more overtly political journal.
+In December 1918, Chen, along with Li Dazhao, began publishing the Weekly Critic (每周评论 (Měizhōu Pínglùn)), a more overtly political journal which allowed him to comment on current events without the restrictions of the New Youth editorial board.
 He initially expressed hope in U.S. President Woodrow Wilson's ideals to end extraterritoriality and warlordism in China but became increasingly disillusioned.
+This period was marked by what has been called his "militant hostility" toward the status quo, an intense hatred of reality that fueled his search for drastic solutions.
 Conservative forces in Beijing, alarmed by Chen's influence, began to exert pressure.
 In March 1919, Chen resigned his deanship at Peking University to shield the institution from government interference.

-On 4 May 1919, the May Fourth Incident erupted, with students protesting the Versailles Treaty's decision to transfer German concessions in Shandong to Japan.
+On 4 May 1919, the May Fourth Incident erupted, with students protesting the allied powers' decision to transfer German concessions in Shandong to Japan through the Versailles treaty, instead of returning the territory to China.
 Chen actively supported the students and was arrested on 11 June while distributing leaflets.
-He was imprisoned for 83 days.
-After his release, warned of impending re-arrest, he fled Beijing for Shanghai, where he began the process of forming the Chinese Communist Party.
+He was imprisoned for 83 days, accused of publishing Bolshevik materials.
+After his release, he resigned his professorship and, warned of impending re-arrest, fled Beijing for Shanghai, where he began the process of forming the Chinese Communist Party (CCP).
 Chen's political arguments during the New Culture period were often presented through cultural and philosophical critiques, partly due to government censorship, but also because this was a traditional mode of political debate in China.
 His core aim remained the preservation and strengthening of the Chinese nation and people.
+Mao Zedong would later refer to Chen as the "commander-in-chief" of the May Fourth Movement, a testament to Chen's pivotal role during this period.